-The City of Subiaco has a number of advisory and other committees that exist to assist Council in making decisions.
+The City of Subiaco has a number of advisory and other committees that assist Council in making decisions.
 Committees are established every two years following a normal local government election.

 This committee exists to help the City with issues relating to disability access and inclusion.
 Committee members include elected members, City staff, and representatives from the community who work with people with disability, and who have an interest in accessibility and inclusion, and community members living with disability.
 The committee meets three times a year, or more regularly as required.

 This committee exists to help the City develop business strategies, initiatives and actions identified in the Economic Development Strategy.
 Members of this committee include representatives from the business community and the Western Suburbs Business Association.
 The committee is a key link between the City and its business community and meets every two months (with the exception of January and December).